 Growing up in my family meant reserving the first weekend of December for a drive to a Christmas tree farm for our annual meet up with extended family to cut the perfect tree.
 It was a tradition we never missed, no matter what the weather- and so having anything other than a live tree never was an option once I had my own household.
-No matter where I was in life, a live tree has always graced my living area each holiday season.
+Some people prefer an artificial Christmas tree, but no matter where I was in life, a live tree has always graced my living area each holiday season.

 Cut trees are easy to purchase as well, and can be found at Cut and Take Christmas Tree Farms where they are grown specifically for the public, bought at your local hardware and garden centers, or even taken from the forest with a special permit you can purchase from your local state or federal government agencies.